AnjiBarik/Stress-Buster/README.md

 It's ridiculously easy:

-    Open any game file (like mischievous_cloud.html) directly in your favorite web browser.
+    Open any game file (index.html) directly in your favorite web browser.

     Play and de-stress!